Ski gear review: ZUMA, GEN FACTORY, TYROLIA | Edited by Ryosuke Goto

 Touring: ★☆☆☆☆

-I use it all year round, mainly when riding in the park.
+I use it all year round, mainly for park riding.

 ●Review:

-They're soft and lightweight, and they transmit your movements directly to the board without getting in the way.
-They
+soft-flexible and lightweight, and I think they are boots that transmit your movements directly to the board without hindering them.

-'re perfectly maneuverable off-piste or in a little pow on the side of the slopes
+They are perfectly controllable off-piste and in light powder on the side of the slopes.

 Binding Review